Anarchism in Panama: 1903–1914

 Anarchists in the Panama Canal Zone focused on building class consciousness among canal workers.
 They developed short-term projects such as newspapers and printing presses, aiming for long-term influence.
 Anarchists in Panama formed part of larger transnational movements resisting both colonialism and emerging nation-states.

 In response to growing labor activism, the Panamanian government created Article 5 of Law 72 in 1904, which barred anarchists from immigrating to the country.
 General George Whitefield Davis, governor of the Canal Zone, actively worked to suppress anarchist activity in the Zone.
 However, labor actions persisted, such as a 1907 strike by 2,000 workers.

-The newspaper El Unico, an anarchist publication, was launched in Colón by a group influenced by Stirner and Nietzschean ideas in 1911.
-The following year, according to historian Max Nettlau, there were around twenty individualist anarchist affinity groups among workers in Panama.